aclark4life/pelican-blog/content/gittip-misunderstood.rst

 :date: 2012-10-19 03:00
 :tags: Mozilla, Plone, Python

 People do not understand gittip.
 Or, they do not understand how I use it.
-Worse, they **think** they understand it.
+Worse, they **think** they understand it [1]_.
 So much so, some choose to comment about it publicly.

 .. image:: https://raw.github.com/ACLARKNET/aclarknet.github.com/master/images/condescend.jpg